icesat2py/icepyx/ATTRIBUTION.rst

 of various contributions and does not necessarily capture significant conceptual contributions.

-Copyright notice: Preparation of this document and our credit policies was inspired in part by the `authorship guidelines <https://github.com/fatiando/contributing/blob/master/AUTHORSHIP.md>`_ provided by `Fatiando a Terra <https://github.com/fatiando>`_ and `The Turing Way <https://the-turing-way.netlify.app/community-handbook/acknowledgement/acknowledgement-members.html>`_.
+Copyright notice: Preparation of this document and our credit policies was inspired in part by these `authorship guidelines <https://github.com/fatiando/contributing/blob/master/AUTHORSHIP.md>`_ provided by `Fatiando a Terra <https://github.com/fatiando>`_ and `The Turing Way <https://the-turing-way.netlify.app/community-handbook/acknowledgement/acknowledgement-members.html>`_.
 We encourage potential contributors to consider the resources provided by the `NASA High Mountain Asia Team (HiMAT) <https://highmountainasia.github.io/team-collaboration/authorship/>`_ and established or emerging best practices in their community.
+Please get in touch if you would like to discuss updates to this contribution recognition policy.